-* We reserve the right to adjust or limit quantities based on availability.
+* In stock items only.
+No pre-orders.
+All orders are subject to review.
+We reserve the right to adjust or limit quantities based on availability.

-* All pricing, discounts and availability are subject to change based on the everchanging logistical issues and delays facing consumer fireworks and all US imports.
+* All pricing, discounts and availability are subject to change based on the ever-changing logistical issues and delays facing consumer fireworks and all US imports.

-* Due to limited manpower, it is strongly recommended to place all orders online and schedule a pickup day and time.
-Walk-in orders may be subject to longer processing times.
+* It is strongly recommended to place orders online and schedule a pickup day and time.
+Walk in orders may be subject to longer processing times.
+Please check your emails as our representatives will respond within 48 hours.

 Definitions